-30 May Mississippi Sales and Use Tax Exemption for Drugs, Medicine, Medical Equipment and Supplies
+30 May Mississippi Medical Sales Tax Exemptions for Drugs, Medicine, Equipment, and Supplies

 Mississippi sales and use tax law allows health care providers to claim a Mississippi sales and use tax exemption on various types of purchases, including drugs, medicines, durable medical equipment and home medical equipment and supplies.
 The Mississippi sales and use tax exemption for hospitals and health care has been expanded in recent years, so Agile Consulting Group’s sales tax consulting services are ideally suited to ensure that your organization is positioned to take advantage of these law changes.